Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Related Work

 Entropy minimization methods generally aim to generate low entropy predictions.
 This is done by either explicitly defining a loss on the entropy \cite{grandvalet2004semi} or implicitly by generating predictions in the form of pseudo-labels \cite{pseudo_labels}.
 This is also combined with a supervised loss on the labelled data.
 One example of this category of methods is the Pseudo-label technique \cite{pseudo_labels}.
 This approach learns from the labelled data in a supervised setting and predicts the pseudo-labels for the unlabelled samples.
 If the confidence of the pseudo-labels is beyond a pre-defined threshold, these images and predicted pseudo-labels are added to the labelled set, effectively increasing the size of the labelled set.

 Recently, some of the most successful methods combined consistency regularization with entropy minimization in a hybrid framework \cite{mixmatch,remixmatch,fixmatch}, which showed improved performances.
 An example is MixMatch \cite{mixmatch}, where the loss function consists of an entropy minimization term and a consistency regularization term.
-This method popularized the use of the MixUp operation which interpolates between labelled and unlabelled images from inputs and labels.
+This method popularized the use of the MixUp operation, which interpolates between labelled and unlabelled images from inputs and labels.
 ReMixMatch \cite{mixmatch} is an improvement on MixMatch with the introduction of two new concepts: distribution alignment and augmentation anchoring.
 The distribution alignment forces the predicted marginal distributions of unlabelled data to be close to that of the labelled data.
-Meanwhile the augmentation anchoring forces the representation of multiple augmentations to be consistent with that of a weakly augmented image.
+Meanwhile, the augmentation anchoring forces the representation of multiple augmentations to be consistent with that of a weakly augmented image.
 Later, FixMatch \cite{fixmatch} proposed a simple idea that showed very good results across different datasets and training setups.
 This method used a weakly augmented image to predict the pseudo-label for an input image.
 The pseudo-label is retained only if the confidence is higher than a pre-defined threshold.
 The model is then trained to predict the pseudo-label for a hard augmentation of the same image.
+More recently, FlexMatch \cite{zhang2021flexmatch} introduced the concept of curriculum to adjust the threshold for selecting pseudo-labels.
+SoftMatch \cite{chen2023softmatch} proposed to maintain a balance between the quantity and quality of pseudo-labels during training, using a truncated Gaussian function to weight samples based on their confidence.
+FullMatch \cite{fullmatch} improved the unlabelled data usage by proposing two novel techniques, Entropy Meaning Loss (EML) and Adaptive Negative Learning (ANL), where EML generates high-confidence predictions, and ANL adaptively allocates negative pseudo-labels to low-confidence examples.
+Finally, UnMixMatch \cite{roy2024scaling} improved the scalability of semi-supervised learning by learning from unconstrained unlabeled data.
+Some of the methods also introduced improvements to the model and training pipelines.
+For example, \cite{zhang2021dual} proposed a multi-layer, hierarchical representation learning framework incorporating label and structure constraints for improved feature representations.
+AELP-WL \cite{zhang2017robust} seamlessly combines adaptive embedded label propagation with adaptive weight learning in a unified framework to jointly optimize weights for representation learning and classification.

 In both consistency regularization and entropy minimization methods, a small labelled set plays a critical role in guiding the learning using unlabelled data.
 As a result, the quality and representativeness of the labelled data are very important.
 To the best of our knowledge, no prior method has attempted to select the most representative and diverse samples from an unlabelled set of samples for semi-supervised training.